cetra3/cetra3.github.io/content/blog/creating_your_own_derive_macro.md

 Ok, now we have a list of fields, and for each field, we have a snippet of source code, the next is to combine them and implement the `FromRow` trait.
 Once again we can use `quote!` to do this.

 Another thing worth noting is that it's as if the proc macro literally injects a bit of source code in-line where you call derive.
 This means that if you are going to refer to any structs/crates/modules etc.. it makes things a lot easier to refer to them via their full path.
-I.e, don't put `Row`, put `tokio_postgres::Row` instead.
+I.e, don't put `Row`, put `::tokio_postgres::Row` instead.

 With that in mind, here's our simple `quote!` statement: